Entry requirements

 UK qualifications

-The BPS uses a process called accreditation to assess whether degrees offered by UK universities cover enough psychology for GBC.
+The BPS uses a process called accreditation to assess whether degrees from UK universities cover enough psychology for GBC.

-If your qualifications are from a UK university and you are unsure whether they are accredited at GBC level, you should:
+If your qualifications are from a UK university and you are unsure whether they are accredited for GBC, you should:

 If, after checking, you are still unsure please contact the BPS for advice.